>Posted: 05/28/2013 | May 28th, 2013

 In the beginning, I had no burning desire to travel; it was just something that happened.
 Travel became part of my life only as an afterthought.
 I never woke up wanting to be nomadic.

 Being called an accidental traveler made me think about the journeys we take as people.

 Are they deliberate, or do they just happen?
 How many times do we discover our journey only while we’re in the middle of it?

 I think about the journey I’ve taken.
-It begin first as a simple desire to travel more, then changed to a stronger desire to take a gap year and then wanting to travel forever.
+It began first as a simple desire to travel more, then changed to a stronger desire to take a gap year, and then became wanting to travel forever.
 I fell into travel writing as a way to make that happen.

 Each step, each twist and turn, happened without any prior planning or thinking.
-In the words of Robert Frost, way lead onto way.
+In the words of Robert Frost, “way leads on to way.”

 I found my path only while I was on it.

 My mind sometimes goes back to when I was 23 and in Costa Rica.
 What made Costa Rica so special was that it showed me I could live life on my own terms.
-Travel allowed me to do what I wanted, when I wanted.
-It made every day Saturday and filled it with endless possibility.
+Travel allowed me to do what I wanted when I wanted.
+It made every day Saturday and filled it with endless possibilities.

-I think of my friend Chris Guillebeau, who recently finished his journey to visit all the countries in the world before his 35th birthday, and how he described his journey of one that evolved over time.
+I think of my friend Chris Guillebeau, who finished his journey to visit all the countries in the world before his 35th birthday, and how he described his journey as one that evolved over time: